nanysylviane/Machine_Learning_Project_ML/README.md

 •	Citric Acid
 Citric acid is generally found in very small quantities in wine grapes.
 It acts as a preservative and is added to wines to increase acidity, complement a specific flavor or prevent ferric hazes.
 It can be added to finished wines to increase acidity and give a “fresh” flavor.
 Excess addition, however, can ruin the taste.
 •	Residual Sugars
 RS for short refers to any natural grape sugars that are leftover after fermentation ceases (whether on purpose or not).
-The juice of wine grapes starts intensely sweet, and fermentation
+The juice of wine grapes starts intensely sweet, and fermentation.

  Chloride
 The amount of chlorides present in wine is usually an indicator of its “saltiness.”
 This is usually influenced by the territory where the wine grapes grew, cultivation methods, and also the grape type.
 Too much saltiness is considered undesirable.
 The right proportion can make the wine more savory.